Upholstery is the work of providing furniture, especially seats, with padding, springs,

 must be of marine quality.

-Usually a high-resiliency, high-density plastic foam with a thin film of plastic over it is used to keep out
+Usually a high-resiliency, high-density plastic foam with a thin film of plastic over it is used to keep out water

-flotation devices.
+devices.
 Dacron thread must be used in any sewing work.
 Zippers should be of nylon.

 HISTORY OF UPHOLSTERY

 Upholder is an archaic term used for upholsterer in the past, although it appears to have a connotation of repairing furniture rather than creating new